Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

 What was the longest span between releases of Sonobeat 45 RPM singles?
 (Hint: it was years, not months.)

 Four years.
 From 1967 to 1971, Sonobeat issued at least one single per year and in 1968 peaked with 11 singles.
-However, after releasing two singles by the same group in 1971, there were no further Sonobeat releases until 1975.
+However, after releasing two singles by The Royal Light Singers in 1971, there were no further Sonobeat releases until 1975.

 What West coast trio of the late '60s and early '70s relocated to Austin, recorded an album at Sonobeat's Western Hills Drive studio in northwest Austin, and finally released the album in 2006?